 This doesn’t just happen with businesses, though.
 The following are two insane examples of how people let taxes control their decisions:

 Mortgage interest is one of the more popular tax deductions.
 Unfortunately, few people understand how it really works.
 In order to deduct your mortgage interest, you have to itemize your deductions.
-That’s right — if you look on your tax return and see that you take the standard deduction, you’re not eligible for a mortgage-interest deduction.
+Many people forget that if you choose to itemize your deduction, which includes the mortgage interest deduction, you cannot take the standard deduction.

 Even if you do itemize your deductions and deduct your mortgage interest, the amount up to the standard deduction would have been given to you anyway.
 Only the amount over the standard deduction is where you receive your tax benefit.